Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Introduction

-Corollary~\ref{Cor:KKStyle} can be further exploited to detect specific subgroups of interest, such as surface subgroups.
+Theorem~\ref{Thm:KKStyle} can be further exploited to detect specific subgroups of interest, such as surface subgroups.
 By a \emph{surface group}, we mean the fundamental group of a closed hyperbolic surface.
-Combining Corollary~\ref{Cor:KKStyle} with well-known sufficient conditions for the existence of surface subgroups inside RAAGs, we obtain the following immediate corollary.
+Combining Theorem~\ref{Thm:KKStyle} with well-known sufficient conditions for the existence of surface subgroups inside RAAGs, we obtain the following immediate corollary.

-\begin{maincorollary} For an HHG $(G,\mathfrak{S})$, let $\mathcal{O}^{\mathfrak{S}}$ be the orthogonality graph of $\mathfrak{S}$ and $\Lambda\le \mathcal{O}^{\mathfrak{S}}$ a finite induced subgraph.
-Suppose that $\mathcal{O}^{\mathfrak{S}}$ contains an induced cycle of length at least $5$.
-Then: \begin{enumerate} \item If $(G,\mathfrak{S})$ satisfies the weak commutativity property and every unbounded domain admits an axial element fully supported on it, then $G$ contains a surface subgroup. \item If every unbounded domain admits an axial element \emph{strongly} fully supported, then $G$ contains an undistorted surface group. \end{enumerate} \end{maincorollary} \begin{proof} By the result of \cite{DSS89}, if the defining graph of a RAAG contains an induced $n$-cycle with $n \ge 4$, then the RAAG contains an undistorted subgroup isomorphic the fundamental group of the closed orientable surface of genus $1+(n-4)2^{n-3}$.
-Applying Corollary~\ref{Cor:KKStyle}, both assertions follow immediately. \end{proof}
+\begin{maincorollary} Let \((G,\mathfrak{S})\) be an HHG, and suppose that $\mathcal{O}^{\mathfrak{S}_{\infty}}$ contains an induced cycle of length at least $5$.
+Then: \begin{enumerate} \item If $(G,\mathfrak{S})$ satisfies the weak commutativity property and every unbounded domain admits an axial element fully supported on it, then $G$ contains a surface subgroup. \item If every unbounded domain admits an axial element rigidly fully supported on it, then $G$ contains an undistorted surface subgroup. \end{enumerate} \end{maincorollary} \begin{proof} Let \(C_n\) be an induced cycle in \(\mathcal O^{\mathfrak S_\infty}\), where \(n\ge5\).
+By Theorem~\ref{Thm:KKStyle}, under the hypothesis of Item~\eqref{Item:WeakerOne}, the group \(G\) contains a subgroup isomorphic to \(A(C_n)\); under the hypothesis of Item~\eqref{Item:StrongerOne}, it contains such a subgroup quasi-isometrically embedded.

-The family of HHGs to which Corollary~\ref{Cor:KKStyle} can be applied is quite broad.
-For instance, Abbott--Behrstock \cite{AB23} extracted and formalized three algebraic properties from RAAGs (with their standard HHG structure), with the aim that these properties can be imposed in general HHGs to ensure that orthogonality exhibits algebraic behavior.
-One of them is the \emph{$F_{U}$-stabilizer property}, which guarantees that every $F_{U}$-stabilizer associated with an unbounded domain $U \in \mathfrak{S}$ admits an axial element \emph{strongly} fully supported on $U$ (see Remark~\ref{Rmk:F_Ustabilizer}).
-As a result, any HHG satisfying the $F_U$-stabilizer property satisfies the hypotheses for Item~\eqref{Item:StrongerOne} in Corollary~\ref{Cor:KKStyle}.
-Moreover, Abbott and Behrstock showed that the family of HHGs with clean containers which satisfy all three properties are by no means rare: the family $\Xi$ includes hyperbolic groups, compact special groups, direct products of groups in $\Xi$, and groups hyperbolic relative to collections of groups in $\Xi$.

-When $G$ is the mapping class group of a finite-type hyperbolic surface, Theorem~\ref{Thm:MainTheoremAssumptiononG} (with a well-known HHG structure on a mapping class group) can be applied not only to recover the embedding theorem in \cite{Kob12,CLM12,Run21} but also to obtain a slight generalization of the quasi-isometric embedding theorem of \cite{CLM12}.
-For further details, see Section~\ref{Subsec:MappingClassGroupCase}.